Create an IT change management strategy for Microsoft 365

 The information technology infrastructure library (ITIL) offers a useful framework of best practices for delivering IT services, including change management.

 ITIL change management recommends that strategies identify different roles in the organization responsible for evaluating and responding to changes as they’re needed.
-For example, changes needed in response to a major incident or an emergency might need to be assessed and approved prior to their implementation by an emergency change advisory board (CAB) while other types of changes might only require approval by a change manager.

 How to categorize changes